 Trauma & Trauma Recovery

-Before we can talk about trauma recovery, it’s important to understand what the word “trauma” means.
+Before talking about trauma recovery, it’s essential to understand what the word “trauma” means.
 According to the Trauma-Informed Care Implementation Resource Center, trauma “…results from exposure to an incident or series of events that are emotionally disturbing or life-threatening with lasting adverse effects on the individual’s functioning and mental, physical, social, emotional, and/or spiritual well-being.”

 This is a functional definition of trauma, describing what trauma is at a basic level.
-A deeper understanding of trauma reveals that there are different types: childhood trauma, intergenerational trauma, single-incident trauma (often called “Big T trauma”), vicarious trauma (or second-hand trauma), and “little t trauma” (very difficult but normal things like moving, losing a job, or the death of someone close to you).
+A deeper understanding of trauma reveals that there are different types: childhood trauma, intergenerational trauma, complex trauma, single-incident trauma (often called “Big T trauma”), vicarious trauma (or second-hand trauma), and “little t trauma” (very difficult but everyday things like moving, losing a job, or the death of someone close to you).

 To dig deeper into my resources on trauma, trauma treatment, and trauma recovery, click here.